 High-value crops

 For high-value crops like cannabis or exotic herbs, precise nutrient delivery is critical for maximizing yield and quality.
-Nutrient doser can ensure that plants receive the optimal amount of nutrients at each growth stage, resulting in healthier plants and higher yields.
+A nutrient doser can ensure that plants receive the optimal amount of nutrients at each growth stage, resulting in healthier plants and higher yields.

 Inconsistent water quality